kchamelledesigns/investor-cruncher/README.md

 📬 Lead Capture

-Investor Cruncher includes a simple form to collect visitor name and email addresses before they use the tool.
+Real Estate Calculator includes a simple form to collect visitor name and email addresses before they use the tool.
 This allows you to:

 Build your buyer or seller list